Alabama Court Records

 Sealing and Expunging Criminal Records in Alabama

 A criminal record is a public record in Alabama.
 Therefore, it has the potential to inflict reputational damage to the person named in it.
 Such damage may extend as far as the withdrawal of certain social rights or the inability to get employment in a profession of one’s choice.
-This is because most government and private agencies in the state carry out criminal history checks for current and prospective employees.
+Many government and private agencies in the state generally conduct criminal history checks on current and potential employees.
 It is a welcome relief to these persons that there are ways to have their records removed from public access.
 The Alabama legal system allows eligible convicted persons and vulnerable victims to have their records removed from public access upon request.

 The Difference Between Sealing and Expunging Criminal Records Alabama